University facts and figures

 - LEADERSHIP: Administration at Ross is drawn from renowned U.S. medical schools.
 Joseph Flaherty, MD, Dean and Chancellor, was previously the Dean at the University of Illinois, the largest Liaison Committee for Medical Education-accredited medical school in the United States.

-- TECHNOLOGY: Ross employs enhanced technologies which enables interactive clinical science teaching with live video links to faculty-patient encounters.
-Additionally, Ross makes use of human patient simulators throughout its curriculum.
+- TECHNOLOGY: Visitors from U.S. education institutions are often surprised to find leading-edge educational technology at a Caribbean medical school.
+But technology is a critical component of the Ross curriculum.
+Ross makes use of human patient simulators throughout its curriculum.
 Computer-controlled, life-like mannequins blink, speak, and breathe, have a heartbeat and pulse and accurately mirror human responses to procedures such as CPR, intravenous medication, intubation and catheterization.
 The units are capable of simulating nearly any possible human medical emergency including allergic reactions, traumatic injuries, drug overdoses and common malfunctions of the body's major systems.

 - CLINICAL TRAINING: Ross has a strong network of US teaching hospitals where students complete core rotations.
-Ross is continually adding "track" rotations that allow students to complete all core rotations in a single clinical site.
+All students have the opportunity to complete their core rotations in a single geographic area.

-- Ross offers rolling enrollment, with three new sessions starting each year and short breaks between semesters.
+- THREE CLASS STARTS EACH YEAR: Ross offers rolling enrollment, with three new sessions starting each year and short breaks between semesters.
 After completing semester one, students have the option to select one of two curriculum tracks—one traditional, one accelerated—to complete the pre-clinical program in Dominica in either 16 or 20 months, respectively.

 APPROVAL AND ACCREDITATION

-- Some states such as New Jersey, New York, California, and Florida require approval for international medical schools.
+- STATE APPROVALS: Some states such as New Jersey, New York, California, and Florida require approval for international medical schools.
 Ross is proud to be approved in each of these states.

-- The US Department of Education has certified Ross as an eligible institution for Title IV Federal Direct Student Loans.
+- TITLE IV ELIGIBILITY: The US Department of Education has certified Ross as an eligible institution for Title IV Federal Direct Student Loans.
 Ross students who qualify are eligible to receive US student loans in order to attend the university.

-- The World Health Organization (WHO) includes Ross in its listing of medical schools approved by recognized national authorities.
+- INTERNATIONAL RECOGNITION: The World Health Organization (WHO) includes Ross in its listing of medical schools approved by recognized national authorities.